 This "behind-the-scenes" look at bookmaking focuses on my book Twenty-One Elephants and Still Standing.
 I reveal a book's journey from idea to bound book, including:

 - how writers get ideas

 - the writing process, including beginning-middle-end and sensory details

 - the sketch stage

 - how the final art was created

 - the print/production stage

 Visuals include research notes, marked up manuscripts, sketches/artists' dummy, a piece of final artwork, and press sheets from the book.
 In discussing how one particular book was made, I hope to give students a sense of an author's average day/week.
 I ask the students many question as I go, inviting their participation.
 If time allows at the end, I engage the students in an interactive group writing project.
-The program lasts about 45 minutes, which includes time for questions.
-This presentation can be scaled up or down for grade 1 through adult audiences.

 I have worked as an editor at HarperCollins Children's books and as a children's bookseller and reviewer.
-I currently work at Studio Goodwin Sturges, a representative for children's book illustrators in Providence, RI, so I feel I bring an informed, well-rounded perspective to the bookmaking process.
+I currently work at Studio Goodwin Sturges, a representative for children's book illustrators in Providence, RI, so I bring an informed, well-rounded perspective to the bookmaking process.